mettamatt/code-reasoning/test/prompt-evaluation/README.md

 Here's a complete workflow example:

-1. Run the evaluator: `npm run evaluate-api`
+1. Run the evaluator: `npm run eval:api`
 2. Enter your API key or have it loaded from `.env`
 3. Select "claude-3-7-sonnet-20250219" as the model
 4. Choose to run a specific scenario, such as "Algorithm Selection Problem"